garden-io/garden/docs/reference/module-types/jib-container.md

     # Health checks are disabled for services running in local mode.
     #
     # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode) for more information.
+    #
+    # Note!
+This feature is still experimental.
+Some incompatible changes can be made until the first non-experimental
+    # release.
     localMode:
       # The reverse port-forwards configuration for the local application.
       ports: